dallasyoung/fullstackopen/part3/phonebook-backend/README.md

 and can be run with the following command:

 ```
-docker run -d -p 8081:3000 milquetoast/fullstackopen-part3-phonebook-backend
+docker run -d -p 8080:3000 milquetoast/fullstackopen-part3-phonebook-backend
 ```

-Then connect to `http://localhost:8081` in a web browser

-Note that this is just a backend option to the `phonebook` app we built in [part2](https://github.com/dallasyoung/fullstackopen/tree/master/part2/phonebook).
-You might consider running this app in a separate container so you have a nice frontend you can use to access this Express server
+Then connect to `http://localhost:8080` in a web browser.
+Despite the container & project's name, this container also hosts a [React frontend app](https://hub.docker.com/r/milquetoast/fullstackopen-part3-phonebook) that will allow you to access this backend project

 ## Source code